mravaioli/wp-modal-login/README.md

 Install
 =======

 Pretty simple.
-Hit the download ZIP button on GitHub and download the files.
+Hit the download ZIP button on GitHub and fork the files.
 Extract the zip and drop the folder into /wp-content/plugins/.

 Activate the plugin in the admin area of your WordPress install.